Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - In a [classifier declaration][Classifier declaration] scope (including object and companion object declarations), the declared object is available as implicit `this`;
 - In a [classifier declaration][Classifier declaration] scope (including object and companion object declarations), the static callables of the declared object are available on a phantom static implicit `this`;
 - If a function or a property is an extension, `this` parameter of the extension is also available inside the extension declaration;
-- If a function or a property is [contextual][Contextual function declarations], its context receiver parameters are available inside the declaration as implicit receivers;
+- If a function or a property is [contextual][Contextual function declaration], its context receiver parameters are available inside the declaration as implicit receivers;
 - If a lambda expression has an extension function type, `this` argument of the lambda expression is also available inside the lambda expression declaration.

 > Important: a phantom static implicit `this` is a special receiver, which is included in the receiver chain for the purposes of handling static functions from [enum classes][Enum class declaration].